 EDITOR’S NOTE (October 7, 2019): See recipe video on my Facebook fan page.
 Includes clip of me peeling a hard boiled egg with one hand.
-How cool is that?!
 Comments welcomed.

-I got tired of the egg whites on my boiled eggs tearing while peeling the shells.
+One day, I got really tired of the egg whites on my boiled eggs tearing while peeling the shells.
 Asked my precious aunt for help.
 Aunt B taught me a simple and effective recipe she’s used for decades.
 Egg shells peel easily.
 Egg whites remain firm.

 This recipe is not based on scientific research.
 It is from decades of experience.
 The internet is full of tips for “the perfect” hard boiled egg.
 I’ve decided to stick with my aunt’s method because it works!!

 Place 3 uncooked eggs in bottom of saucepan.
 Cover with cold water.
 Fresh eggs will sink to the bottom and lay flat on their side.